21 minute read

-I recently started a new Scala project, one which is greenfield.
+I recently started a greenfield Scala project.
 Building something new from the ground up poses the need - and opportunity - to make technology choices.

 Scala is a language where there’s usually many ways to achieving a goal, and the same can be said for Scala libraries.
 This is a good thing because it gives options, and somewhat daunting, because it’s time-consuming to arrive at a set where all the pieces are good, and work well when put together.

-Below we present an opinion piece of what a Scala stack can look like in 2025, if your favourite paradigm happens to be purely functional programming.
+Below is an opinion piece of what a Scala-based library stack can look like in 2025, if your favourite paradigm happens to be purely functional programming.
 Almost all of the options presented are not novel, and I’ve used them in services which are in production.

-This is also an Ode to all the people who quietly spent countless hours to bring us - for free - all the amazing open-source libraries we use (and take for granted!) every day.
+This is also an Ode to all the people who quietly spend countless hours to bring us - for free - all the amazing open-source libraries we use and take for granted every day.
 Thank you!

 Language version

-Prior to this exercise I hand’t done any Scala 3, personally or professionally.
-I’ve been reading and writing code for a while now, so I figured picking up the new language version itself wouldn’t be too much of a hassle.
-I was more worried whether all my libraries of choice would work with Scala 3, and in 2025 they all do, with a couple of exceptions I’ll note in subsequent paragraphs.
-Those usually have adequate replacements, so for new services, I’d recommend defaulting to Scala 3.
+Prior to my new project, I hand’t written any Scala 3.
+I was sure picking up the new language version itself wouldn’t be hard.
+I was more worried if all my libraries of choice would continue to work, and in 2025 they all do, with a couple of exceptions I’ll note in subsequent paragraphs.
+Those usually have adequate replacements, so for new services, I think defaulting to Scala 3 is an adequate choice.

-• For application / service programming, it appears to be at least a marginally better language than Scala 2.
+• For application / service programming, Scala 3 seems to be at least a marginally better language than Scala 2.
 It’s definitely not a worse one.

 • It’s going to take a somewhat experienced Scala 2 developer 5-20 hours to get started with Scala 3, which is negligible in the long run